 Why Is December Called December?

-Why Call It Ten When It Looks Like a Twelve?
+Why Call It Ten When It’s Twelve?

-Because ancient Romans couldn’t math
+Because ancient Romans couldn’t do math.

-¨Diciembre: 10 es 12¨: ¡Su Telenovela Favorita!
+Diciembre: 10 es 12 — ¡Su Telenovela Favorita!

 Romans Loved Romance!